kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 # AWS Compute Optimizer

 * Global service
+* Can be used to for rightsizing process
 * Reduce costs and improve performance by recommending optimal AWS resources for your workloads
 * Helps you choose optimal configurations and right-size your workloads (over/under provisioned)
 * Use ML to analyze your resources configurations and their utilization CloudWatch metrics